-The goals of this course are threefold:
+The goals of this course are fourfold:

-- 1. To introduce students to some of the most important works of prose fiction written in English in the modern era. - 2.
-To help students understand the major themes associated with these novels. - 3.
-To help students to learn the formal and technical properties of the novel written in English (students will learn a variety of keywords useful for understanding and studying English literature and culture, such as irony, realism, satire, narrative point-of-view, and so forth). - 4.
+- 1. To introduce students to some of the most important novels written in English in the modern era. - 2.
+To help students understand the major themes and contexts of these novels. - 3.
+To help students to learn the formal and technical properties of the novel written in English (irony, realism, satire, narrative point-of-view, and so on). - 4.
 To help students to understand the historical development of a literary genre, and to see how such a development is tied to historical and social changes.

-Required Textbooks:
+Required Texts:

-"Lanval" by Marie de France (PDF)
+"Lanval" by Marie de France

 Oroonoko by Aphra Behn

 Robinson Crusoe by Daniel Defoe

-The Man of Feeling by Henry Mackenzie

 Frankenstein by Mary Shelley

 Treasure Island by Robert Louis Stevenson

 Heart of Darkness by Joseph Conrad

-Harry Potter and the Sorcerer's Stone by J.K.
-Rowling
+Beloved by Toni Morrison

-You will also watch four films
+We will also watch four films